 Injuries to people and businesses

-Invasion of privacy, libel, and slander are examples of personal and advertising harm covered by a general liability insurance.
+Invasion of privacy, libel, and slander are examples of personal and advertising harm covered by general liability insurance.
 If you post a customer’s picture on social media without their consent, they may sue you for invasion of privacy.

 Commercial vehicle insurance, which may cover you while driving for business, and workers’ compensation insurance, which is needed in most states as soon as you hire your first employee, are two other plans to consider.